PrinceOfCzechia/Markov-Simulations/README.md

 Simulates a random walk of a knight on a chessboard.
 Returns the number of visits on each square.

 ![Example output of *knight.py*](img/knight.png)

+Functionality to return a theoretical matrix and compare it against the empirical one is also implemented.